ESIPFed/science-on-schema.org/guides/Issue27-UpdatesForDatasetVariables.md

 ```
 ## Variables with Numeric Values
 ### Recommended: Tier 1
-The recommended level of description is to include one or more resolvable identifiers that specify the semanitcs of the variable using [schema:propertyID](https://schema.org/propertyID) in the schema:PropertyValue object.
+The recommended level of description is to include one or more resolvable identifiers that specify the semanitcs of the variable using [so:propertyID](https://schema.org/propertyID) in the so:PropertyValue object.
 Identifiers should resolve to a web page that provides a human-friendly description of the variable.
 Ideally an RDF representation using a documented vocabulary for machine consumption should be accessible via content negotiation.
 HTTP URI is the recommended identifier scheme.
 Multiple identifiers could be provided.
 These could be equivalent identifiers from different registries, or could specify the variable data type and semantics at different granularities.
 For example there might be a propertyID for 'water temperature', 'sea surface water temperature', 'sea surface water temperature measured with protocol X, daily average, Kelvins, xsd:decimal'.

 Example: